Bug report #3857

 A layer with another table joined to it using attribute values (as possible from QGIS 1.7) cannot be saved as shapefile if the joined table contains field names longer than 10 characters.

 In versions <= 1.6, when dynamic attribute join was not possible but joining attributes was done using fTools by permanently saving into a new dataset, field names longer than 10 characters would just be truncated.

 It would be nice if this behaviour was re-introduced for the dynamic table join

-#1 Updated by bnotter - about 9 years ago
+#1 Updated by bnotter - over 11 years ago

 Sorry, my observation on this bug was not correct: